jabogaards/HPV-immunization-for-MSM-multimodel-approach/README.md

 The data from the HIV & HPV in MSM (H2M) study that was used for modeling is provided in .csv files within [H2M-data](H2M-data).
 In addition, [model-data](model-data) contains the output of HPV16 transmission models, written as external representations of R objects stored in .zip archives.
 Download the data and unzip the R objects into a directory, from where the code provided in [R-scripts](R-scripts) can be run.

 # Scripts
+The code provided can be used to reproduce the main figures of the corresponding publication.
+Whether reproductions have identical appearance as the published figures depends on the R version used and on the screen resolution.
+The published figures were created under R version 3.5.1 (2018-07-02) -- "Feather Spray" -- on a x86_64-w64-mingw32/x64 (64-bit) platform with 1680 x 1050 resolution.